Chili Public Library

 City Branch Libraries

-Each branch library serves as a center for learning and cultural engagement for their neighborhood.
+Each branch library serves as a center for learning and cultural engagement in their neighborhood.
 In addition to enriching programs for children, they offer a variety of book clubs, musical performances, local art shows, and other special services, events, and classes.

 Charlotte Branch Library